splunk/observability-workshop/docs/dashboards/index.md

 * Introduction to SignalFlow

 ---
-## 1. Goal of the Chart & Dashboard section
+## 1. Dashboards

+Dashboards are groupings of charts and visualizations of metrics.
+Well-designed dashboards can provide useful and actionable insight into your system at a glance.
+Dashboards can be complex or contain just a few charts that drill down only into the data you want to see.

- During this section we are going to create the following charts and dashboard and connect it to your Teams page..
+During this module we are going to create the following charts and dashboard and connect it to your Team page.

 ![Example Dashboard](../images/dashboards/M-Dashboard-Example.png)

 ---
-## 2. Getting to your Teams' Page
+## 2. Your Teams' Page

 Logon to the Organization you have been invited to. and visit your teams landing page.
 You can find this by going to the top left hamburger menu ![Hamburger-menu](../images/dashboards/Hamburgermenu.png) then selecting **Dashboards** from the side menu.